ImJustLo/HCVE/README.md

 # Frequently Asked Questions
 **Why?**
 I just needed a good engine to base my games off of, and I decided to make it open source.

-> [!WARNING]
-> This engine will take a while to complete and may contain bugs!!\
-> Post a issue if a problem does arise.

 # What I've done so far